 "We've found that diet therapy can be effective in prolonging survival in mice with aggressive metastatic cancer," said Dr. D'Agostino, an assistant professor at the University of South Florida College of Medicine.

 These same anti-cancer properties have also been observed in human cancer patients and reported in published studies.
 According to Dr. D'Agostino, all the cells in our body can use both fat and glucose (a carb), but cancer cells thrive on glucose and cannot survive on ketones.
 So by limiting carbohydrates (which turns into glucose inside the body), we can starve cancer cells.

-This isn't the first time the LCHF ketogenic diet has proven touted for treating disease.
 The ketogenic diet has also been praised for its ability to produce rapid weight loss, reverse type 2 diabetes, manage epileptic seizures, and prevent dementia and heart disease.

 Neurologist Dr. David Perlmutter told me the ketogenic diet prevents — and in some instances reverses — Alzheimer's disease and ADHD.
 He detailed the research in his bestseller, Grain Brain.

 Similarly, Dr. Jeff Volek, a professor at the University of Connecticut, told me the ketogenic diet promotes optimal health for diabetics, the obese, for elite endurance athletes, and the average sedentary individual.
 "There are very few people that a ketogenic diet could not help," said Dr. Volek, author of The Art and Science of Low Carbohydrate Living.